 TO ME, MY DISNEY-FIED X-MEN!1 of 13

-Being the fans we are, we’ve put a lot of thought into how those characters could come to the MCU.
+Being the observers we are, we’ve put a lot of thought into how those characters could be incorporated into the MCU.
 So we began putting our heads together to cast our version of Marvel's X-Men - a team that skews a bit younger and goes for a more MCU feel.

 Weigh in on Facebook and Twitter with your choices for the MCU's X-Men!